ronnytorresmtz/git-flow/README.md

 - Create a new repository
 ```
-Login to GitHub and Create a Repository
+Login to GitHub and Create a Repository WITOUT the readme file

 For Example: ronnytorresmtz/test